avalus/rulebase/RATING_SYSTEM.md

 # 📊 RuleBase Rating System

-> How we use GitHub reactions to rate and discover the best AI agent rules
+> **How community ratings work and how to rate rules effectively**

-## 🌟 Overview

-RuleBase uses GitHub's native reaction system to let the community rate AI agent rules.
-This approach is simple, transparent, and leverages GitHub's existing infrastructure while providing meaningful insights into rule quality and usefulness.
+Welcome to the RuleBase rating system!
+Our community-driven approach helps developers discover the best AI agent rules through GitHub's native reaction system.
+This guide explains how ratings work, how to rate rules, and how to interpret community feedback.

-## 🎯 How It Works
+## 🎯 Quick Start: How to Rate a Rule

-### Rating Rules

-Every rule in RuleBase can be rated using GitHub reactions on the rule's README file.
-We've made this process easier with direct rating buttons:
+### Method 1: Using GitHub Discussions (Recommended)

-1. **Navigate to a rule** - Browse to any rule's README.md file
+1. **Navigate to a rule** you want to rate (e.g., [Smart Code Reviewer](./rules/coding/smart-code-reviewer/))
-2. **Click the "Rate This Rule" button** - Look for the prominent blue button in the Community Rating section
+2. **Click the "Rate This Rule in GitHub Discussions" button** in the Community Rating section
-3. **Use GitHub's reaction interface** - Scroll to the bottom of the GitHub page and click the emoji button (😊)
+3. **Find or create a discussion thread** for that specific rule
-4. **Choose your reaction** - Select the reaction that best represents your experience
+4. **Add your reaction** to the discussion post: 👍 ❤️ 🚀 👀 😕
-5. **Your rating is recorded** - GitHub automatically tracks your reaction

-**Alternative method:** You can also rate by navigating directly to the rule's README on GitHub and using the native reaction buttons at the bottom of the page.
+5. **Optionally leave a comment** with your experience and feedback

+### Method 2: Using GitHub Issues (Alternative)

+If discussions aren't available, you can also rate rules through GitHub Issues:

+1. **Go to the [Issues tab](https://github.com/avalus/rulebase/issues)** of the repository
+2. **Find or create an issue** for the rule you want to rate
+3. **Add your reaction** to the issue: 👍 ❤️ 🚀 👀 😕
+4. **Share your experience** in the issue comments

+*Note: GitHub reactions are only available on issues, pull requests, discussions, and their comments - not on regular files.*

 ### Reaction Meanings